Healthy Heating - Radiant Heating System

 Myth #21 - Floor Coverings Are Damaged By Floor Temperatures Over 85 Deg F

-Myth #22 - You don’t Need That Expensive Rigid High Density Slab Insulation When You Can Use The Low Cost Reflective Bubble Insulation.
+Myth #22 - You don’t Need That Expensive Rigid High Density Slab Insulation When You Can Use The Low Cost Reflective Bubble Foil Insulation.

 Read All the Details - Download the Complete Article